georgexyz19/georgexyz.com/content/posts/pelican-bootstrap-website.md

 of including lots of bootstrap features into the theme.

 Bootstrap 4 has been released for a while, so I decide to use Bootstrap 4 and create a theme for this website.
-Whenever I am not sure about certain pelican theme features, I check the code of the "pelican-bootstrap3" and start from there.
+Whenever I am not sure about a certain pelican theme feature, I check the code of the "pelican-bootstrap3" and start from there.

 Another nice pelican theme is [*pelican-subtle*](https://github.com/pR0Ps/pelican-subtle).
-The Markdown code style on this website is from pelican-subtle.
+The Markdown code style on this website is copied from pelican-subtle.
 I also read the code of this theme to get a better understanding on how pelican and pelican theme work.

 I changed the Bootstrap 4 default colors on the [bootstrap.build webiste](https://bootstrap.build/).
-This website has a [Bootstrap theme kit](https://hackerthemes.com/kit/) if you want to customize Bootstrap locally.
+Another website has a [Bootstrap theme kit](https://hackerthemes.com/kit/) if you want to customize Bootstrap locally.

-Here are the color variables of this website.
+The theme of this website has the following color variables:

 ```Scss
 // _variables.scss